-Since 2012, Sun Life has pledged over $17 million to diabetes awareness, prevention, care and research across the globe.
-Learn more about the diabetes events and sponsorships in your region.
+Since 2012, Sun Life has committed over $37 million to diabetes awareness, prevention, and care across the globe.

 Sun Life Financial is a National Sponsor of the JDRF (Juvenile Diabetes Research Foundation) Walk to Cure Diabetes and the Presenting Sponsor of the JDRF Revolution Ride to Defeat Diabetes.
 Held in over 70 communities across Canada, these annual events raise much-needed funds for JDRF to help find a cure and to increase education and awareness of type 1 diabetes.

 Nearly one-third of Quebec children are either overweight or obese – 3 times more than only 30 years ago.
 Since 2013, Sun Life has donated $750,000 to the CHU Sainte-Justine Foundation’s CIRCUIT program, which promotes healthy lifestyles for young people at risk of developing diabetes or heart disease.

 This donation is expected to assist more than 200,000 families in Quebec over several years.

 Sun Life Financial has teamed up with RIGHT TO PLAY to use sport and play to educate and empower children and youth living in adversity to build essential life-skills and better futures, while driving lasting social change through its PLAY (Promoting Life-skills in Aboriginal Youth) Play For Prevention program (PFP).
 PFP is a component of the PLAY program and aims to address the gaps in type 2 diabetes prevention among indigenous youth by focusing on education, awareness and the promotion of healthy and active living.